-San Francisco residents voted overwhelmingly Tuesday to recall District Attorney Chesa Poutin..
+San Francisco residents voted overwhelmingly Tuesday to recall District Attorney Chesa Poutin.
+One of the most progressive top lawyers in the country.

 Partial results from the San Francisco Electoral College on Tuesday night showed that the withdrawal process – also known as Proposition H – had the support of nearly 60% of voters, with 40% voting against it.

-Bowden sought to reform the criminal justice system, stop the use of cash bail, stop prosecuting juvenile adults, and focus on reducing the prison population..
+Bowden sought to reform the criminal justice system, stop the use of cash bail, stop prosecuting juvenile adults, and focus on reducing the prison population.
+Govt-19 Infection.
 Bowden is also credited with being the first San Francisco DA to record murder charges against city police officers.

 At an election night rally, Bowdin told his supporters he was about to embark on a drive for criminal justice reform.